giodueck/torchbearer/README.md

 > The setup for Nvidia GPU use with Docker is simpler, as it is more established, and is what is assumed here.
 > To set up the same for AMD, build and install the binaries for the [AMD container toolkit](https://github.com/ROCm/container-toolkit),
 > then set it up as described in [the guide](https://instinct.docs.amd.com/projects/container-toolkit/en/latest/container-runtime/quick-start-guide.html).
+> This setup was not tested, but a local installation of the needed libraries and Python requirements works.

 > [!NOTE]
 > **About old hardware**\